vladesovc/Data-Hive/README.md

 ## Credits
-  MAde with the help of Mosule 11 - Express, and all prior module knowledge as well.
+  Made with the help of Module 11 - Express, and all prior module knowledge as well.
 W3 Schools, along with Google assisted in helping break down and understand sections of code to help modify it in order to work.

 ## License